medialab/xan/docs/cmd/agg.md

                                - "ignore": ignore row altogether
                                - "log": print error to stderr [default: panic].
+    --cols <columns>         Aggregate a selection of columns per row instead of the whole file.
+A special `cell` variable will represent the value of a selected column in the aggregation expression.

 Common options:
     -h, --help               Display this message